k20054277/LLM-for-better-Compilers/README.md

     py-afl-fuzz AFL\_AUTORESUME -m 80000 -t1000000 -i- -o mistral\_out/ -- Python-3.13.0a5/python @@

-Optional Minimisaion:
+Optional Minimisation:
 -
-After fuzzing the test cases you may decide to run an option minimisation algorithm afl-cmin.
-This process tries to find the smallest subset of files in the input directory that still trigger the full range of instrumentation data points seen in the starting corpus.
+After fuzzing the test cases, you may run an option minimisation algorithm called afl-cmin.
+This process tries to find the smallest subset of files in the input directory that still triggers the full range of instrumentation data points seen in the starting corpus.
 The command to run cmin is as follows:

     afl-cmin -i mistral\_out/default/queue -o Python-3.13.0a5/debug/mistral-cmin -- Python-3.13.0a5/python @@

 Conduct Differential Testing:
 -
 After you have finished the fuzzing session.
 You can use the script `move_all.py` to move all the fuzzing output from the respective directories(mistral_out/, gemma_out/, codellama_out/) to the compiler libraries in Python-3.12.3/ and Python-3.13.0a5/.
-The compiler library is also where we will run the next script `run_cpython_3.12.py` and `run_cpython_3.13.py`
+The compiler library is also where we will run the next script, `run_cpython_3.12.py` and `run_cpython_3.13.py`

-   - Use `run_cpython_3.12.py` and `run_cpython_3.13.py` to execute the test cases across different Python versions, you must first be in the python directory before running the scripts:
+   - Use `run_cpython_3.12.py` and `run_cpython_3.13.py` to execute the test cases across different Python versions.
+You must first be in the Python directory before running the scripts:
      ```bash
-     python run_cpython_3.12.py
+     python3 run_cpython_3.12.py
-     python run_cpython_3.13.py
+     python3 run_cpython_3.13.py
      ```

 This will run the compiler to generate error files and result files, ready for comparing outputs to identify discrepancies.

-After running the test suite, the script `move_all.py` can be used again to move the results from the python directories to the folder /home/debian/compare/
+After running the test suite, the script `move_all.py` can be used again to move the results from the Python directories to the folder /home/debian/compare/

 Evaluate Results:
 -
  Review the data collected from the testing phases.
 Assess code coverage, crash data, and execution efficiency.

- The scipt `compare.py` can be run from /home/debian to compare the outputs between compiler versions for a selected model.
-As this process is mainly processed by human knowlege however, this script only provides limitted support.
+ The script `compare.py` can be run from /home/debian to compare the outputs between compiler versions for a selected model.
+As this script is mainly processed by human knowledge, however, this script only provides limited support.

 Troubleshooting and Tips
 - Handling Crashes: If Python-AFL crashes, resume the session using AFL_AUTORESUME.